Asphalt roll roofing: Overview

+History

-Historical Development: The asphalt-prepared roofing industry had its beginning in Sweden more than a century ago, when roof boards were covered with paper treated with wood tar.
+The asphalt-prepared roofing industry had its beginning in Sweden more than a century ago, when roof boards were covered with paper treated with wood tar.
 Later, in Germany, paper was coated with varnish, surfaced with finely ground mineral matter, and used as a roofing material.
 In the United States, asphalt was used to waterproof duck fabric in the early part of the nineteenth century.
 The first recorded use of melted asphalt for impregnating duck fabric in this country was in 1844.
 About this time roofs composed of sheets of sheathing paper treated with pine tar and pine pitch, and surfaced with fine sand, were being laid.
 Coal tar and coal- tar pitch were later substituted for the pine tar.
 These were the forerunners of the present asphalt and coal-tar-pitch built-up roofs.
 It is not known definitely when felt was first substituted for sheathing paper or when asphalt was first used as the impregnating agent, but it is known that the first asphalt-prepared roofing, that is, roofing manufactured ready to apply, was marketed in 1893.
 The first roofing was not surfaced.

 Mineral-surfaced, asphalt-prepared roofing appeared in 1897.
 The first asphalt shingles, mineral-surfaced, were made in 1901, and about this time slate grain less were first used as a surfacing material.
 Asphalt shingles did not come into general use until about 1911.
 During 1939, thirty-two manufacturers, representing about 95 percent of the asphalt-prepared roofing industry, produced 34,225,187 squares ^ of prepared roofing.
 Almost one third of this, 11,173,856 squares, was in the form of asphalt shingles, which are used principally for roofing dwellings.
 The shingles produced in 1939 were sufficient to cover more than 1,000,000 dwellings, assuming an average size of 10 squares per roof.
 In two surveys of roofing materials in 20 Eastern States, - made during 1938, the kinds of roofing materials on 20,841 dwellings along 4,038 miles of highway were tabulated.
 Of these dwellings, 6,549 were roofed with asphalt shingles and 2,381 with asphalt roll roofing.
 Thus, almost 43 percent of these dwelling were roofed with asphalt-prepared roofing.
 Statistics of the Bureau of the Census indicate that asphalt-prepared roll roofing and shingles constituted slightly less than half of all the roofing materials sold during 1937.